What Is A Payment Facilitator Payfac

 TL;DR

-• The benefits of being your own PayFac range from 1.
-Hassle-free onboarding of merchants, 2.
-Managing who is approved on the platform, 3.
-Opening a new pillar of revenue by monetizing payments, and 4.
-Adding value for your platform.
+• The benefits of being your own PayFac range from hassle-free onboarding of merchants, managing who is approved on the platform, opening a new pillar of revenue by monetizing payments, and adding value for your platform.

-The short answer; it is a payment service provider for merchants.
+The short answer: It is a payment service provider for merchants.
 To expand on that, it is a company that allows its customers to accept electronic payments using the payment facilitator’s platform.
-(Think Square, Stripe, Stax, or PayPal.)

-PayFacs simplify the enrollment process by creating a sub-merchant platform, thus cutting down the approval process for a merchant account.
-Now instead of two weeks, it takes 24-48 hours for approval.
-And for software companies who have chosen to become a payment facilitator, owning the payment functionality not only gives them a new revenue stream but also enables them to manage payments as a key piece of their customers’ experiences.
+PayFacs simplifies the enrollment process by creating a sub-merchant platform, thus cutting down the approval process for a merchant account.
+Now, instead of two weeks, it takes 24-48 hours for approval.
+This speed is often achieved through the use of an automated underwriting tool that evaluates merchant applications in real-time.
+And for software companies that have chosen to become a payment facilitator, owning the payment functionality not only gives them a new revenue stream but also enables them to manage payments as a key piece of their customers’ experiences.

 Using a facilitator to monetize payments within your existing website and systems gives both your users and their customers a seamless user experience.
-Payments technology is embedded straight within your software infrastructure giving both software solution providers and their customers a seamless user experience.
+Payments technology is embedded within your software infrastructure, supported by a robust payment infrastructure for seamless integration, giving both software solution providers and their customers a seamless user experience.
 Sub-merchants will be able to more efficiently manage their business, while their customers will enjoy an easier way to pay.

 Opening a traditional merchant account typically involves going through an arduous process to get your merchant ID (or MID).
-A payment facilitator, on the other hand, greatly simplifies the process by providing sub-merchant accounts to retailers, so they don’t need to apply for a MID.
+In this model, each business must set up an individual merchant account directly with the acquiring bank, which requires separate underwriting and approval.
+A payment facilitator, on the other hand, greatly simplifies the process by providing sub-merchant accounts to retailers, so they don’t need to apply for an MID.

 To sum up, they perform the following duties:

-• A PayFac gets into a contract with an acquiring bank to take payments on behalf of its merchants.
+• A PayFac signs contracts directly with both the acquiring bank and its sub-merchants to take payments on behalf of its merchants.

-• The acquirer issues the master merchant account that the PayFac uses to accept all payments for the sub-merchant.
+• The acquirer issues the master merchant account, which the payment facilitator owns and uses to accept all payments for the sub-merchants, managing them independently under this account.

 • The PayFac directs the funds from the buyer to the sub-merchant account.

-In short, the PayFac controls the flow of funds and assumes responsibility for paying out funds to merchants directly.
+In short, the PayFac controls the flow of funds, assumes responsibility for paying out funds to merchants directly, and is responsible for risk management, including compliance and fraud prevention.

 What Is A Payfac_Web Ready

-Payment processors do exactly what the name says.
+Payment processors do exactly what the name says: process payments.
 They provide the systems and technology that process transactions.
-No more, no less, and are typically a standalone service.
+No more, no less, and they are typically a standalone service.
 Payment processors are required to maintain Payment Card Industry Data Security Standard (PCI DSS) compliance, and many also provide payment terminals and various security solutions.

 When you’re looking to embed payment services into your platform, you likely won’t work with the processor directly; instead, you’ll work with a third party that resells the payment processor’s offerings.